-The Division offers majors in Studio Art with a two- or three-dimensional concentration, Apparel, Textiles and Design, Graphic Design, and Interior Design and a minor in Art.
+The Division offers majors in Apparel, Textiles and Design, Graphic Design, Interior Design and Studio Art and minors in Art and Photography.
 Courses are offered in this division to students who desire to improve their artistic skills in various areas.
 Courses are also available as general electives.